dayvison2b/Conway-Game-of-Life/readme.md

 - **GameOfLifeVisualizer.java**: Provides a graphical user interface for visualizing the Game of Life simulation.
 - **Main.java**: Contains the main method to run the visualizer.

-### Usage
-To run the simulation, execute the `Main` class.
-You can specify the initial state of the board as random or provide a custom initial state.
-The simulation will continue indefinitely, updating the board according to the rules of the Game of Life.

 ### Dependencies
 The project uses Java Swing for the graphical user interface and JUnit for unit testing.